 - Abnormal vaginal bleeding

 - Problems breathing

 - Numbness or muscle weakness

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-This includes a thorough examination of the affected area and blood tests.
+It will focus on the affected area.

-There are no current guidelines to prevent leiomyosarcoma because the cause is not clear.
+There are no current guidelines to prevent leiomyosarcoma.

 Canadian Breast Cancer Foundation

 Juhasz-Böss I, Gabriel L, et al. Uterine leiomyosarcoma.
 Oncol Res Treat.
 2018;41(11):680-686.

 Leiomyosarcoma.
 The Liddy Shriver Sarcoma Initiative website.
 Available at: http://sarcomahelp.org/leiomyosarcoma.html.
 Accessed March 18, 2021.